VeinDevTtv/vein-clothing/README.md

 - Wash dirty clothes at laundromats
 - Repair damaged clothes at tailors
 - Simple UI that's easy to use
+- Support for all types of clothing (GTA default and addon)

 ### Cool Extras
 - Clothes get dirty and damaged over time